kottster/kottster/docs/deploying.md

+---
+description: "Deploy your Kottster app from local development to production.
+Learn how to prepare your admin panel and explore hosting options."
+---

 # Deploying

 This guide walks you through deploying your Kottster app from local development to a production environment.
 You'll learn how to prepare your admin panel for deployment and explore common hosting options.